SnydersWeb/faunix-game/README.md

 I learned quite a bit about getting into some components that were somewhat self-running - unlike previous React apps I've built that exclusively respond to user inputs.

 ## ToDo's
-This game is now mostly functional however there is still some work remaining that will be completed soon:
+This game is fully functional!
+There is still some work remaining that will be completed soon:
-* Title screen/click to start
+* Top 10 Players on localStorage
 * Unit tests